 Stepping back for a second… Direct-to-consumer strollers are the talk of the parenting town.
 The value proposition is that you get a high quality product for a much lower price because there is no middleman (i.e. a retail store) marking it up by 2x.

-We recently reviewed the Colugo Stroller, a compact DTC stroller, and have now turned our sights to the luxury DTC stroller of the year, the Mockingbird.
+We recently reviewed the Colugo Stroller, a compact direct-to-consumer stroller, and have now turned our sights to the DTC luxury stroller of the year, the Mockingbird stroller.

 “New parents are going through such an overwhelming time, with a million products they’re supposed to buy — none of which they’ve ever really researched before,” Eric said.
 “And everything gets crazy expensive, and it seems like all the brands are yelling at you saying, ‘buy this $1,000 thing or you’re a bad parent.’”

 That’s why Eric decided to quit his job at Harry’s and, using what he knew about DTC, launch Mockingbird Strollers — in hopes of providing new parents with more purchase control, a more direct line of communication, and an overall more relatable, approachable experience.

 The UPPABaby Vista V2 has been THE top full-size/convertible stroller in the luxury stroller category for about 10+ years now, but does the more affordable direct-to-consumer version actually compete?
 We think it does!
 Especially now that both strollers can be used as doubles/convertibles.